sanjay900/hid-sony-gh/README.md

-# Patches for hid-sony to support tilt on ps3 controllers
+# A module based on hid-sony that provides tilt and battery status for guitar hero ps3 / pc guitars
 run `./install.sh` to install

 run `./uninstall.sh` to install